T-Fang/Ocean-Peggle/README.md

       - If there is a peg at the tap location, the peg will be removed from the game board
       - If there is no peg at the tap location, nothing should happen
       - If there is a glowing peg (selected), that peg will dim down
-    - When a Peg button other than the Erase button is selected, single tapping on the game board (specified by the background image) will result in:
+    - When a Palette button other than the Erase button is selected, single tapping on the game board (specified by the background image) will result in:
       - If there is an existing peg at the tap position, the peg should light up (glowing)
       - If there is no existing peg at the tap position, a peg centered at that location will be created.
 If there is a glowing peg (selected), that peg will dim down.
 However, the peg will not be created in the following scenarios:
         - the new peg will overlap with other existing pegs
         - the new peg will have some part of it outside of the game board boundary (clicking near the boundary will not create a peg)
   - Dragging
-    - dragging a peg will move the peg around on the game board and light up the peg regardless of which Peg button is selected
+    - dragging a peg will move the peg around on the game board and light up the peg regardless of which Palette button is selected
       - No matter how the user drags a peg, the peg will stay in the game board boundary
       - No matter how the user drags a peg, the peg will not overlaps with another peg
       - if there is no peg at the start position of dragging, nothing should happen no matter how the user drags
   - Long press
-    - Long press on a peg should remove the peg regardless of which Peg button is selected
+    - Long press on a peg should remove the peg regardless of which Palette button is selected
       - If there is a glowing peg (selected), that peg will dim down after long press peg removal
       - nothing should happen when the user long presses at a location with no peg